Addictionary: Eliminating the Stigma of Addiction — One Word at a Time

 Worse though is that participants largely believed the “substance abuser” was “less likely to benefit from treatment, more likely to benefit from punishment, more likely to be socially threatening and more likely to be blamed for their substance related difficulties.”
 They were also considered “more able to control their substance use without help.”

 Perhaps even more devastatingly is fully “half of participants worked in the healthcare field.”
-The rest either worked outside of healthcare (29%), were students (20%), or didn’t report working at all (5%).
+Nope.
+That;s not a typo.
+50% of those polled came from inside healthcare.
+The rest either worked outside the industry (29%), were students (20%), or didn’t report working at all (5%).
 If this segment of the population has a depth perception problem, just imagine the degree of bias lurking among the public at large.

 Wiping Out Abuse

 Kelly et al want to wipe out use of the word “abuse” altogether.
 They’re not the only ones either.
 In fact, the entire International Society of Addiction Journal Editors believes likewise.
 So do more and more recovery specialists.
-Funny how the only way to rid the world of abuse might be by ridding the world of the word abuse, but there you have it.
+Funny how the only way to rid the world of abuse might be by ridding the world of the word abuse.
+A tad ironic too.
+But there you have it.

 Nevertheless, Kelly and his team are correct.
 We do need a better recovery language.
 A slate of words rooted in positivity rather than stigma.
 A slate just like those contained in the Addictionary.